 A glimpse at marigold and you know it’s sunshine packed in a flower.
 While the flower may not be exotic or romantic like orchids or roses, it sure does have its appeal for festivities.
 Be it a religious ceremony, a wedding, or any occasion – these flowers make their presence felt.
-However, decor is not the only thing that marigolds should be known for, you may not believe it, but these flowers are a treasure trove of health and wellness.
+However, marigold flower uses extend far beyond decor, as these flowers are a treasure trove of health and wellness.

-Ancient herbal healers praised marigolds for thousands of years, and now, medical science also recognises their health benefits.
+Ancient herbal healers spoke highly of marigold flower uses for thousands of years, and now, medical science also recognises their health benefits.
 This everyday, household flower holds so much in it and yet, people know so little about it.
-Here, we tell you the history and the amazing medicinal properties of this magic herb.
+Here, we tell you the history and the amazing medicinal uses of marigold.

 Peek Into The Past Of Marigold